 BBE(LOCAL) - BOARD MEMBERS: AUTHORITY

-The Board has final authority to determine and interpret the policies that govern the ESC.
+The Board has final authority to determine and interpret the policies that govern the schools and, subject to the mandates and limits imposed by state and federal authorities, has complete and full control of the District.
 Board action shall be taken only in meetings that comply with the Open Meetings Act.
 [See BE(LEGAL)]

 Individual Authority for Committing the Board

-Board members as individuals shall not exercise authority over the ESC, its property, or its employees.
+Board members as individuals shall not exercise authority over the District, its property, or its employees.
 Except for appropriate duties and functions of the Board President, an individual member may act on behalf of the Board only with the express authorization of the Board.
 Without such authorization, no individual member may commit the Board on any issue.
+[See BDAA]

 Individual Access to Information

-An individual Board member, acting in his or her official capacity, shall have the right to seek information pertaining to ESC fiscal affairs, business transactions, governance, and personnel matters, including information that properly may be withheld from members of the general public in accordance with Texas Government Code Chapter 552 (Public Information Act).
+An individual Board member, acting in his or her official capacity, shall have the right to seek information pertaining to District fiscal affairs, business transactions, governance, and personnel matters, including information that properly may be withheld from members of the public in accordance with the Public Information Chapter of the Government Code.
+[See GBA]

-If a Board member is not acting in his or her official capacity, the Board member has no greater right to ESC records than a member of the public.
+If a Board member is not acting in his or her official capacity, the Board member has no greater right to District records than a member of the public.

-An individual Board member shall not have access to confidential student records unless the member is acting in his or her official capacity.
-Personally identifiable information in education records may be released, without the written consent of the student's parents, only to a Board member who has a legitimate educational interest in the education records.
-[See EG]
+An individual Board member shall not have access to confidential student records unless the member is acting in his or her official capacity and has a legitimate educational interest in the records in accordance with policy FL.

 Requests for Records